7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Braxton hicks contractions can start after your 20th week, and they tend to be more frequent and intense as you get closer to your delivery day.
 When contractions happen, switch your position or activity to ease your discomfort.

 You will experience heartburn during the last few weeks of your pregnancy.
-As your baby grows, your stomach will be pushed upwards by your uterus, and hence causing the burning sensation around your heart.
+As your baby grows, your uterus pushes your stomach upwards, causing a burning sensation around your heart.

 To relieve heartburn, drink some milk after your meals.
 Consuming fresh, dried or freeze-dried papaya might help too.